Taurus Judge: Carbine

 Taurus makes an 18.5in barrelled carbine variant of the Taurus Judge revolver along with its partner company, Rossi.
-The carbine is known as the Taurus/Rossi Circuit Judge.
+The carbine is known as the Taurus/Rossi Circuit Judge, or the Jury.

 It comes in the original combination chambering of .410 bore and .45 Colt.
 The Taurus/Rossi Circuit Judge has small blast shields attached to the cylinder to protect the shooter from hot gases escaping between the cylinder and barrel.

-The carbine has a butt stock and forend made of either Brazilian hardwood or plastic and uses a fiber optic front sight.
+The carbine has a buttstock and forend made of either Brazilian hardwood or plastic and uses a fiber optic front sight.
 An optional Picatinny scope mount base allows the user to mount a sight on the top of the frame and a choke is included for turkey hunting.